 How Much Space You Have

-Maybe most importantly, you want to really consider a few things about your own personal situation before you invest in a full set of patio furniture.
-While style is probably at the forefront of your mind – after all, it’s supremely easy to pick something you like out of a lineup – you need to take a moment to think about a few things that might actually be more important.
+Maybe most importantly, you want to consider your own situation before you invest in a full set of patio furniture.
+Style is probably at the forefront of your mind; after all, it’s supremely easy to pick something you like out of a lineup.
+But you need to take a moment to think about a few things that might actually be more important.
 For example: space.
 How much do you have, and how much of it will your prospective patio furniture take up?
-A too-large set can easily overwhelm a small patio, whereas not quite enough can make your space look a little empty.
-I personally love outdoor sectional sets like this Mirabella Sectional Set that can be bought in pieces and combined to work in just about any size space.
+A too-large set can easily overwhelm a small patio, whereas not quite enough can make your space look empty.
+I love outdoor sectional sets that can be bought in pieces and combined to work in just about any size space.

 How (And Who) You Entertain

 Another important thing to keep in mind is how many people are likely to use your furniture and how often.
 If you move most of your entertaining out of doors when weather permits, you probably want a lot of seating.
-If you have an outdoor kitchen, you probably want a big table and chairs, (or several smaller ones like this Origin Dining Set) as well to accommodate all your guests in one space when you grill.
+If you have an outdoor kitchen, you probably want a big table and chairs, (or several smaller ones) as well to accommodate all your guests in one space when you grill.
 Then again, if you host more for your children than people your own age, you probably want more kid-friendly furniture that’s water resistant and doesn’t have a lot of moving parts that can hurt little hands.

 Think About Where You Live

 This one might seem a little obvious, but if durability and material choice are important, this is even moreso.
-If you live in a place that’s really hot in the summer, really cold in the winter, or very wet or dry any time of year, you absolutely need to find a patio set made of something to withstand your area’s extremes – or at least one that folds, stacks, or is otherwise small enough to store in the off season, like this San Michelle Sectional Set.
-As well, if you live in an area that gets a salty sea breeze, you want to avoid any metal that can rust, especially wrought iron.
-Humid areas aren’t as good for wood and hot, sunny areas are hard on plastic, so be aware of your surroundings before you buy.
+If you live in a place that’s really hot in the summer, really cold in the winter, or very wet or dry any time of year, you absolutely need to find a patio set made of something to withstand your area’s extremes – or at least one that folds, stacks, or is otherwise small enough to store in the off season.
+If you live in an area with a sea breeze, you want to avoid metal that can rust, especially iron.
+Humid areas aren’t as good for wood and hot, sunny areas are hard on plastic.
+Whatever your climate, it’s important to be aware of your surroundings before you buy.

-Finally, it should maybe go without saying that you should go with your gut and look to find patio furniture that you’ll really love.
-If you’ve always wanted to turn your back yard into your own private resort-style island getaway, don’t back down from a beautiful, summery outdoor bed like Mixime Day Bed.
+Finally, it should go without saying that you should go with your gut and choose patio furniture that you love.
+If you’ve always wanted to turn your back yard into your own private resort-style island getaway, don’t back down from a beautiful, summery outdoor bed.
 Whatever your dream vision for your patio, and no matter what your style, you should do your best to try to find something that you’re actually going to enjoy using.
 If you just buy a patio set for the sake of having something sitting on your deck, that’s probably all it’ll end up doing!